alt03b1/BedrockVanillaTweaks/README.md

 ## [Crafting Tweaks](../master/pages/crafting_tweaks.md) - WIP

 - Crafting Tweaks modify the crafting recipies of some blocks or items
+- Will be completed hopefully in the next days

 ```
 All picture assets belong to the Vanilla Tweaks Team.